oolong-dev/Oolong.jl.bak/README.md

         3. ☑️ CPU/GPU allocation
         4. 🧐 Auto intall+using dependencies
         5. ☑️ Global configuration
+        6. 🧐 Close pot when it is idle for a period
     3. Example usages
         1. 🧐 Parameter search
         2. 🧐 Batch evaluation.